 bus-vm — AI Platform VM status client

 bus vm is the domain client for the AI Platform VM/runtime API.
-It owns the
+Use it when

 Common task